 Para leer más sobre la asistencia para la matrícula y ver la solicitud, consulte el cuadro a la derecha de esta página.

-The Hochstein community welcomes students of all ages, proficiency levels, ethnicities, socio-economic levels, and those with disabilities in a barrier-free environment that provides artistic opportunities for all.
+The Hochstein community welcomes students of all ages, abilities, proficiency levels, ethnicities, and socio-economic backgrounds in an inclusive and accessible environment that provides artistic opportunities for all.
 Hochstein's Tuition Assistance/Need-Based Scholarship Program is just one way that we put the School's mission and values into action!

 Students requiring tuition assistance in order to enroll in any program at Hochstein may apply through the Dean's Office.